Top 10 Journey Albums

 # 3 – Infinity

-The Infinity album was the first journey record to feature Steve Perry as the new lead vocalist.
-Columbia Records heavily promoted the album Aand the fact that Journey had this incredibly gifted new vocalist.
+The Infinity album was the first Journey record to feature Steve Perry as the new lead vocalist.
+Columbia Records heavily promoted the album because Journey had this incredibly gifted new vocalist.
 This was Journey’s fourth studio album.
 It was released at the start of 1978.
-Infinity is an amazing record.
-The first single “Wheel In the Sky,” was one of those great driving a rock and roll songs that crossed the genres of pop music and rock and roll music so perfectly.
-The album’s opening track entitled “Lights,” had this incredibly deep genuine feel to the music that made us all instantly fall in love with the voice of Steve Perry.
+Infinity is a fantastic record.
+The first single, “Wheel In the Sky,” was one of those great driving rock and roll songs that perfectly crossed the genres of pop music and rock and roll music.
+The album’s opening track, entitled “Lights,” had this incredibly deep, genuine feel to the music that made us all instantly fall in love with the voice of Steve Perry.
 For many of us, this was our first Journey album.

 # 2 – Frontiers

 I love this album.
-When it was first released I could not stop playing it on cassette tape in my car every single day.
+When it was first released, I could not stop playing it on cassette tape in my car every day.
 I could not believe how good this album sounded.
-The synthesizers on “Separate Ways,” just engulfed you while Steve Perry’s voice just blew right through the speakers right into your face, into your heart, sending chills through your body.
+The synthesizers on “Separate Ways” just engulfed you while Steve Perry’s voice blew right through the speakers, right into your face and heart, sending chills through your body.
 What an amazing song.
 Everyone in the band was on fire on this song.
-Steve Smith’s drums thundering viciously throughout the whole entire song.
-Jonathan Cain’s keyboard work was out of this world, Neal Schon’s guitar was smoking, and Ross Valory just keep it all together.
-The album’s next track “Send Her My Love,” was the perfect answer to the album’s scorching opener.
-The songs “Chain Reaction,” “After the Fall Play,” and the beautiful Jonathan Cain penned ballad “Faithfully,” closed out an amazing side one.
-If side two had been just a little bit stronger, this would have been our number one album.
+Steve Smith’s drums thundering viciously throughout the whole song.
+Jonathan Cain’s keyboard work was out of this world, Neal Schon’s guitar was smoking, and Ross Valory just kept it all together.
+The album’s next track, “Send Her My Love,” was the perfect answer to the album’s scorching opener.
+The songs “Chain Reaction,” “After the Fall Play,” and the beautiful Jonathan Cain-penned ballad “Faithfully” closed out a fantastic side one.
+This would have been our number-one album if side two had been a little stronger.

 # 1 – Escape